Atria Finland Ltd’s Baltic Sea commitment for 2019–2024

 The commitment centers around research projects coordinated by BSAG (such as Carbon Action) and other related research and development projects which Atria is implementing and involved in.

-a.
-Food industry side streams will be exploited more extensively, and soya in pork and poultry chain will be completely abandoned by 2024 (intermediate target: -50 % 6/2022)
+- Food industry side streams will be exploited more extensively, and soya in the pork and poultry chain will be completely abandoned by 2024 (intermediate target: -50 % 6/2022)

-Atria Finland Ltd will join the Carbon Action company platform which enables collaboration between different operators and the development of its own operations towards a carbon-neutral food chain.
+Atria Finland Ltd will join the business network on the Carbon Action platform which enables collaboration between different operators and the development of its own operations towards a carbon-neutral food chain.

 In addition, Atria Finland Ltd is committed to highlighting carbon cultivation methods and the activities of the Carbon Action platform in its own communication as mutually agreed with BSAG.